odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

-In Odra, you don't need to specify view or pure functions explicitly.
-All functions are considered view functions by default, meaning they can read contract state but not modify it.
-To modify the state, the first parameter (so called receiver parameter) should be `&mut self`.
+In Odra, you don't need to specify `view` or `pure` functions explicitly.
+All functions are considered `view` functions by default, meaning they can read contract state but not modify it.
+To modify the state, the first parameter (called the receiver parameter) should be `&mut self`.
 If you want to create a pure function that doesn't read or modify state, you can define it as a regular Rust function without any side effects.

 ### Modifiers